![]() |

 If you need that you'll have to use the OnPostRestore() functions to re-initialize these and hook references back up.

 PowerQuest is very flexible.
 If you're brave, you can edit everything about how it works.
-It's best not to directly edit the PowerQuest classes themselves though (The ones in the PowerQuest or Plugins folder).
+Avoid directly editing the PowerQuest classes themselves though (The ones in the PowerQuest or Plugins folder).
 Since when you update PQ you'll lose your changes.

 But most functionality can be added by editing things in the Game folder.